martinwheatman/enguageMirror/README.md

 # Enguage - Unifying Speech and Computation

-Enguage is an engine for creating language: a virtual machine for voice.
+Enguage is a Turing Complete Speech Interpreter.

 <center>